-- 4. You are expected to deal in a positive manner with all individuals while on campus and/or in the clinical facility.
-You will abide by and follow the Programs' Affective Objectives.
-(See Section Eighteen: Student Affective Objectives Interactions) - 5.
-You will be seated prior to the start of class. - 6.
-If you wish to make a statement or ask a question, raise your hand and wait until recognized by the Instructor. - 7.
-The Instructor will determine the length of each break.
-You are expected to return promptly to the classroom by the end of each break. - 8.
-Personal Communication devices (cellular phones, PDA's, smart phones, etc) must be on "vibrate" to prevent class disruptions.
+- 9. Personal Communication devices (cellular phones, smart phones, etc.) must be on "vibrate" to prevent class (lecture and lab) disruptions.
 These devices are not permitted during any testing.
 You are asked not to bring them during testing.
-Students are expected to remain in class until break times to respond to any pages and/or phone calls received during class, laboratory and or clinical rotations. - 9.
-During class times, (lecture, laboratory, clinical) the use of electronic communication devices for the purpose of "text messaging" communication is not permitted.
-In the event a student is caught using these devices, the student will be asked to leave the class. - 10.
-The use of laptop computers for the purposed of program related activities is permitted during lecture presentations only.
-The use of these devices will not be permitted during laboratory activities or exercises. - 11.
-If you need to use the restroom during class, you may excuse yourself. - 12.
-The following conditions constitute grounds for disciplinary action up to and including dismissal from the program: - a) Academic dishonesty - b) Failure to satisfy health examination requirements - c) Failure to maintain clinical malpractice insurance - d) Failure to satisfy minimum course objectives and program competencies with the minimum percentage score as outlined in the EMS Policies and Procedures or course outlines. - e) Failure to comply with the policies and procedures outlined in the EMS Policies and Procedures - 13.
+Students are expected to remain in class until break times to respond to any emails, texts, and/or phone calls received during class, laboratory and or clinical rotations. - 10.
+During class times, (lecture and laboratory) the use of electronic communication devices for the purpose of "text messaging" communication is not permitted.
+In the event a student is caught using these devices, the student will be asked to leave the class. - 11.
+The use of a smart phone, i-pad, and/or laptop computer for the purposed of program related activities is permitted during lecture and laboratory presentations only as long as it is not deemed a distraction by the instructor.
+The use of these devices will not be permitted during clinical activities or exercises. - 12.
+If you need to use the restroom during class, you may excuse yourself. - 13.
+The following conditions constitute grounds for disciplinary action up to and including dismissal from the program: - a) Academic dishonesty - b) Failure to maintain a current CPR card (EMT and paramedic only) - c) Failure to maintain a current EMT Certification (Paramedic only) - d) Failure to satisfy health examination requirements - e) Failure to maintain clinical malpractice insurance - f) Failure to satisfy minimum course objectives and program competencies with the

+- minimum percentage score as outlined in the EMS Policies and Procedures or course outlines. - g) Failure to comply with the policies and procedures outlined in the EMS Policies and Procedures - 14.
 Paramedics only - You must maintain current Florida EMT certification for the duration of their enrollment in the paramedic program.
-Failure to maintain this certification will result in administrative withdrawal from the program. - 14.
-You must notify the Department and the College if you change your address or phone number. - 15.
-Any injury or exposure must be reported to the instructor IMMEDIATELY. - 16.
-You may only park in designated student parking areas. - 17.
+Failure to maintain this certification will result in administrative withdrawal from the program. - 15.
+You must notify the Department and the College if you change your address or phone number. - 16.
+Any injury or exposure must be reported to the instructor IMMEDIATELY. - 17.
+You may only park in designated student parking areas. - 18.
 You may not carry a gun, knife or other weapon while in lecture, lab, clinic, or field experience.
 The only exception to this rule is a student who is a sworn Police Officer currently employed by a Florida police agency.
 Violation of this rule will result in immediate dismissal from the program.
 Students in possession of a firearm on campus or at a college sponsored activity will be automatically suspended for a period of up to one year.